aragon/aragon-wiki/docs/jobs/openings/exec-assistant.md

 * You have a high sense to protect and respect privacy.
 * You have some knowledge about the crypto space and you’re excited to learn more.
 * You have excellent written and spoken English communication skills.
-* You’re comfortable working with online tools for reporting and project, calendar, inbox and password management, among others.
+* You’re comfortable working with online tools for reporting and project, calendar, inbox and password management, among other tools.
 * You’re highly responsible, a self-starter, proactive and have the ability to adapt to fast-paced environments.

 ### Nice to have